RaimundasRa/FriendsApp/README.md

 **About**
 ---------

-A simple web app that works like virtual phonebook.
+A simple Rails app that works like virtual phonebook.
 It allows user to create a "friend" add phone number, email, social.
 It allows user to edit the info or delete "friend" enitirely.
 This app can be used as a back up if a person would loose his/her phone with all the contacts in it.